isomerpages/pmo-nccs/media/speeches/_posts/2011-11-01-speech-by-dr-vivian-balakrishnan-minister-for-the-environment-and-water-resources-singapore-at-the-clean-energy-expo-asia-2011.md

 ---
 layout: post
 title: Speech by Minister for the Environment and Water Resources Singapore Dr Vivian Balakrishnan at the Clean Energy Expo Asia 2011, at Suntec Singapore International Convention & Exhibition Centre
 subtitle: 1 Nov 2011
 permalink: /media/speeches/speech-by-dr-vivian-balakrishnan-minister-for-the-environment-and-water-resources-singapore-at-the-clean-energy-expo-asia-2011
 ---
 Dato Sri Peter Chin,
 <br>Minister of Energy, Green Technology and Water, Malaysia

-Distinguished Guests
+Distinguished Guests,

-Ladies and Gentlemen
+Ladies and Gentlemen,

 The big news for the last couple of days has been the fact that the world population has reached 7 billion.
 This is supposed to have occurred yesterday or within the last couple of days.
 And we know that Asia plays host to a significant portion of this population.